On convergence of the generalized Lanczos trust-region method for trust-region subproblems: Preliminaries

+with $\alpha_1\geq\alpha_2\geq\cdots\geq\alpha_n$ being the eigenvalues of $A$ in decreasing order.
 The following result provides a necessary and sufficient condition for a global optimal solution of TRS \eqref{1}. \begin{theorem}\cite{9,28,C.sec} The vector $\bm x_{opt}$ is a global optimal solution of the trust-region problem \eqref{1}, if and only if $\|\bm x_{opt}\|\leq \Delta$ and there exists Lagrange multiplier $\lambda_{opt} \geq 0$ such that

 \end{theorem}

 In particular, there are two situations for the TRS \eqref{1} \cite{W.W,28,7}:

 ${\bf Case ~1}.$ $\emph{Easy case}$: $\la_{opt}>-\alpha_n$ and $\la_{opt}\geq 0$.
 In this case, $A+\la_{opt}I\succ\bm O$, the solution $\bm x_{opt}$ for TRS \eqref{1} is unique and $ \bm x_{opt} = -(A+\la_{opt}I)^{-1}\bm g. $